 At Broadway Family Dentistry, the leading dental implant specialist Dr. Dekhtyar uses only the best dental materials available in the USA.
 We work with top dental labs in New York and use only the highest quality dental components available on the market today including the best quality medical grade titanium or titanium alloy for dental implants.

 What Are Dental Implants?

 Tooth loss occurs due to periodontal disease, tooth decay or injury.
 Previously, bridges and dentures were your only options.
 Cosmetic dentistry has developed the dental implant procedure to mimic natural teeth and reduce or eliminate many of the drawbacks of more traditional tooth replacement procedures.

-Orthodontists are using mini dental implants more often as a technique for straightening teeth.
-Small and temporarily fixed to the bone, mini dental implants act as anchors to move teeth to a desired position.
-Unlike other dental implants, mini dental implants are removed once they’ve done their job.
+Orthodontists are using mini implants more often as a technique for straightening teeth.
+Small and temporarily fixed to the bone, mini dental implants act as anchors to move teeth to the desired position.
+Unlike other affordable teeth implants in Brooklyn, mini implants are removed once they’ve done their job.

-Whether you need a single tooth implant, mini dental implants, or full dental implants, the procedure is the same:
+Whether you need a single tooth implant or full dental implants, the procedure is the same:

 - Your Brooklyn dentist assesses your condition and your needs to develop a tailored treatment plan.

 - If you have any remaining tooth root, it has to be removed through a root canal.